mhagenow01/FBFransac/README.md

 it will need to run the mesh pre-processing which can take 1-2 minutes.

 ### Results
-Basic recognition - Unit testing results
-#### General results and General Performance
+#### General results
+7 choose 3 results and a discussion.

+#### Recognition with Point Cloud Noise
 Recognition under noise
-Recognition under occlusion

 #### Recognition under Occlusion
+The medial-axis part of our algorithm can still identify geometry under large percentages of occlusion, provided that convex sections of the mesh are still visible.
-TODO: kevin - does medial axis get effected by occlusions To test our ICP algorithm against occlusions, we artificially remove sections of a screw model and use ICP to recognize the pose.
-In general, we have found that our algorithm is robust to small amounts of occlusions (<30%).
+To test our ICP algorithm against occlusions, we artificially remove sections of a screw model and use ICP to recognize the pose.
+As a reminder, our algorithm is designed to still function seamlessly for less than 20 percent occlusion.
+In testing, we have found that our algorithm is robust to small amounts of occlusions (<30%).
-Below, we show one example of Occlusion testing.
+Below, we show one example of Occlusion testing against a model of a screw.
 At around 50 percent occlusion, the mesh fit starts to have notable error.
+At this point, the principal axis of the remaining points of the screw starts to align with the mesh principal axis.
+This is expected behavior for an ICP-type algorithm.
 At approximately 80 percent, the mesh fit is incorrect.
+More discussion about occlusions can be found below in the future work.

 ![occlusion testing](https://mhagenow01.github.io/FBFransac/images/percent_occlusion_ICP.png "Occlusion Testing")